ROT-Utilities/ROT-RP/README.md

-# ROT-RP
+# ROT Resource V3

-The ROT resource pack
+This the offical ROT resource pack.
+We suggest you use this with the ROT behavior pack